InterDigitalInc/CompressAI/CONTRIBUTING.md

 # Contributing

-We welcome feedback and contributions.
-Please open a GitHub issue to report bugs or request enhancements.
 If you want to contribute bug-fixes please directly file a pull-request.
-If you plan to introduce new features or expand CompressAI, please first open an issue to start a public discussion or contact us directly.
+If you plan to introduce new features or extend CompressAI, please first open an issue to start a public discussion or contact us directly.

 ## Coding style